 Expert detection and treatment of oral tissue problems

-Dr. Setya and Dr. Hirst thoroughly inspect your oral tissues for signs of disease, including oral cancer, as part of as part of your first exam and consultation in our office.
+Dr. Setya, Dr. Hirst, and Dr. Bergman thoroughly inspect your oral tissues for signs of disease, including oral cancer, as part of as part of your first exam and consultation in our office.
 They look for any abnormalities in the tissues that give signs of possible disease, and take immediate action on any irregularities warranting further follow-up so your oral health is preserved.

 They repeat these inspections at regular intervals for patients to ensure that any problem that has arisen since their last inspection is detected early and treated.